Scientific program for MMN2018

 - Gábor P. Háden (Institute of Cognitive Neuroscience and Psychology, Research Centre for Natural Sciences, Hungarian Academy of Sciences, Budapest, Hungary): "Beats babies miss, beats babies match"

-- Kaisa Lohvansuu (Department of Psychology, University of Jyväskylä, Finland): "Brain responses to speech sounds at 6 months predict school-age reading skills"
+- Kaisa Lohvansuu (Department of Psychology, University of Jyväskylä, Finland): "Infant brain responses reveal speech perception as a predictor of reading skills in adolescence"

 MMN as a biomarker of developmental disorders: dream or reality?